Midweek Messenger for April 17, 2025

 Special Appendix for Federal Employees and Others Affected by US Government Actions

-St. Matthew’s continues to lift up in prayer those who are laid off from the Federal government, those who work for or have lost their jobs as Federal contractors, and those who fear losing their jobs due to the uncertainties surrounding Federal government actions.
+St. Matthew’s continues to lift up in prayer those who are laid off from the Federal government, those who work for or have lost their jobs as Federal contractors or grantees, and those who fear losing their jobs, and other people who are suffering negative consequences due to the uncertainties surrounding Federal government actions.

 State and Local Assistance Websites